Economy of Portugal: EU membership (1986)

 Membership in the European Communities, achieved in 1986, contributed to stable economic growth and development, largely through increased trade ties and an inflow of funds allocated by the European Union (and before that the European Communities) to improve the country's infrastructure.

 Although the occurrence of economic growth and a public debt relatively well-contained as a result of the number of civil servants has been increased from 485,368 in 1988 to 509,732 in 1991, which was a much lower increase than that which will happen in the following years until 2005 marked by irrational and unsustainable State employment, from 1988 to 1993, during the government cabinets led by then Prime Minister Aníbal Cavaco Silva, the Portuguese economy was radically changed.
 As a result, there was a sharp and rapid decrease in the output of tradable goods and a rise of the importance of the non-tradable goods sector in the Portuguese economy.

-After a recession in 1993, the economy grew at an average annual rate of 3.3%, well above EU averages but well behind the growth of the Portuguese economy before the military coup of 1974.
+After a recession in 1993, the economy grew at an average annual rate of 3.3%.

 In order to qualify for the Economic and Monetary Union (EMU), Portugal agreed to cut its fiscal deficit and undertake structural reforms.
 The EMU brought to Portugal exchange rate stability, falling inflation, and falling interest rates.
 Falling interest rates, in turn, lowered the cost of public debt and helped the country achieve its fiscal targets.

 In 1999, it continued to enjoy sturdy economic growth, falling interest rates, and low unemployment.
 The country qualified for the Economic and Monetary Union of the European Union (EMU) in 1998 and joined with 10 other European countries in launching the euro on 1 January 1999.
 The three different designs chosen for the national side of the Portuguese euro coins were drawn by the artist Vitor Manuel Fernandes dos Santos.
 The inspiration came from the three seals of the first king, Dom Afonso Henriques.
-Portugal's inflation rate for 1999, 2.4%, was comfortably low.
+Portugal's inflation rate for 1999, 2.3%, was comfortably low.